Entities

 birth date, place of birth, death date, place of death

 This data type records an individual agent as an historical actor.
 Like other named nodes, their identity is primarily denoted as a name, and as such they fall under the broad class of 'named' entities.
-A person typically represents someone lived or is living; however, it is possible to trace fictitious individuals as well, such as characters, pseudonyms, etc. The person model does not include titles, but does include prefixes such as 'Sir', 'Lady', 'Reverend', etc. and suffixes that can be epithets or other designations such as 'Jr.','The Elder'.
+A person is usually meant to represent someone who has lived or is living; however, it is possible to trace fictitious individuals, such as characters or cultural personas, as well as names used to describe people like pseudonyms, nicknames, and epithets etc. The person model does not include titles, but does include prefixes such as 'Sir', 'Lady', 'Reverend', etc. and suffixes that can be epithets or other designations such as 'Jr.','The Elder'.
 In the case of locative surnames, 'of' and other prepositions ('de','la','von','van', etc.) are should be recorded under the surname or lastname, rather than the middlename - i.e. Hugh of Lincoln's surname would be 'of Lincoln'.
 In the case of pseudonyms or other identities, it is important to distinguish between orthographic variations (which can be recorded as 'othername', a variant spelling etc), and actual pseudonyms.
-Pen names or other personal names are counted as distinct identities, requiring a distinct record - Mark Twain and Samuel Clements are distinct persons in Nano-history, but they can be linked as 'SameAs'.
+Pen names or other highly distinct personas are counted as distinct identities, requiring a distinct record - Mark Twain and Samuel Clements are distinct persons in Nanohistory, but they can be linked as 'SameAs'.
 This preserves both identities as historical persons, but also allows scholars to document contestation over the nature of the relationship, as well as the appearance and reference to one person over another.
+This approach can be used for transgendered individuals, as well as some individual who have distinct names in different contexts or cultural milieus.
+A person can also be purely a descriptor, especially when someone is unnamed in the historical record but is known to have existed.
+This is most often the case with women and disadvantaged individuals whose names were not deemed worthy enough to record.
+In these cases phrases like "John Smith's Wife" or "A slave owned by Kevin Tuttle" can be used to denote a person.
+If a clear identity emerges, scholars can assert (using an event) that a named person is the individual in question and described as such in a specific text or other evidence.

 Organization